kope-kope/StormGdocs/home.md

 # Trade Orders

 As a Partner, you can place BUY or SELL Trades for investors.
-Trades are typically executed with the trade-window of the NSE which is between 10 AM and 2:20 PM GMT+01:00 on workdays (Monday to Friday) except on public holidays.
+Trades are typically executed within the trade-window of the NSE which is between 10 AM and 2:20 PM GMT+01:00 on workdays (Monday to Friday) except on public holidays.
 Trade requests made outside this window are queued for the next available trade-window.
 For example, trades placed on a Saturday are automatically queued for the next workday Monday.

 ### BUY Trade

 Partners can place a trade on behalf of investors.
-However, for an investor to place a trade, its virtual cash account has to be funded.
+However, for an investor to place a trade, the investor's virtual cash account has to be funded.
 The virtual cash account can be funded by making a funds transfer to the Virtual NUBAN of the investor.
-To confirm the receipt of payment into the virtual cash account, you can [GET the balance](api.md#fetch-investor39s-balance) of the investor.
+To confirm the receipt of payment into the virtual cash account, you can [get the balance](api.md#fetch-investor39s-balance) of the investor.

 Once the account is confirmed funded, the [BUY trade](api.md#create-transaction)  request can be placed.
 Partners can check the status of the trade by fetching the [list of  trades](api.md#list-transactions-by-date)  and the [trade details](api.md#fetch-transactions-by-transaction-reference)

 Upon a successful trade request, the investor gets an email notification of the trade request and upon execution, the investor also gets an email notification.

-The investor [cash balance](api.md#fetch-investor39s-balance) is  depleted and its [portfolio size](api.md#fetch-investor39s-portfolio) increased.
+The investor [cash balance](api.md#fetch-investor39s-balance) is  depleted while the [portfolio size](api.md#fetch-investor39s-portfolio) is increased.

 ### SELL Trade

 In a similar order an investor can place [SELL trades](api.md#create-transaction) .
-This depletes the [investor portfolio](api.md#fetch-investor39s-portfolio)) and increases its [cash balance](api.md#fetch-investor39s-balance)
+This depletes the [investor portfolio](api.md#fetch-investor39s-portfolio) while the [cash balance](api.md#fetch-investor39s-balance) is increased.

 ### Transactions

-The investor's transaction history can be fetched via the APIs and are also available on the back office console.
+The investor's transaction history can be fetched via [APIs](api.md#Fetch-Transactions-by-Transaction-Reference) with the transaction reference or by [date](api.md#list-transactions-by-date) and are also available on the back office console.